microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(daygroups: List[List[List[int]]]):
-        """
-        Arrange 15 people into groups of 3 each day for seven days so that no two people are in the same group twice.
-        """
         assert len(daygroups) == 7
         assert all(len(groups) == 5 and {i for g in groups for i in g} == set(range(15)) for groups in daygroups)
         assert all(len(g) == 3 for groups in daygroups for g in groups)
         return len({(i, j) for groups in daygroups for g in groups for i in g for j in g}) == 15 * 15

+    def sol():
+        """
+        Arrange 15 people into groups of 3 each day for seven days so that no two people are in the same group twice.
+        """
     ```
     <details><summary>1 hand-written solution </summary>